cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

-This example shows a the translation of a hypothetical W3C WoT Thing Model (as defined in Section 10 of {{-wot-td}}) into an SDF model plus a mapping file to catch Thing Model attributes that don't currently have SDF qualities defined.
+This example shows a the translation of a hypothetical W3C WoT Thing Model (as defined in Section 10 of {{-wot-td}}) into an SDF model plus a mapping file to catch Thing Model attributes that don't currently have SDF qualities defined (namely, `titles` and `descriptions` members used for internationalization).
 [^td-note]

 [^td-note]: \\